supreethr23/dp-300-database-administrator/Instructions/Labs/06-isolate-performance-problems.md

 >**Note:** These exercises ask you to copy and paste T-SQL code.
 Please verify that the code has been copied correctly, before executing the code.

-## Objectives
+## Lab objectives

 In this lab, you will complete the following tasks:

-+ Task 1: Review CPU utilization in Azure portal
+- Task 1: Review CPU utilization in Azure portal
-+ Task 2: Identify high CPU queries
+- Task 2: Identify high CPU queries

 ## Estimated timing: 30 minutes